Danieli9/tesla-master/README.md

 2. Open a terminal and navigate to the directory where `tesla-run-rename.sh` script is located.

 3. Open the `tesla-run-rename.sh` file in a text editor, such as Visual Studio Code.
 Inside the file, locate the line `common_string="put here theme name"`.
-Replace the placeholder `put here theme name` your theme name.
+Replace the placeholder `put here theme name` with your theme name.
 Make sure to use all lowercase letters, without spaces or special characters.

 4. Save the changes in the `tesla-run-rename.sh` file.